Seven Archetypes of Org Topologies

 The mission of Org Topologies is not to criticize, but to enlighten on the path to undertake.
 Therefore, these organizations in order to become agile-friendly need to realize two paradigm shifts:

-shift to multidisciplinary work (a move up along X-axes)
+shift to multidisciplinary work (a move right on the X-axis)

-shift to user focus (a move right on Y-axes)
+shift to user focus (a move up on Y-axis)

 Meet the Teams